1 Samuel 5

 Notes

 Dagon (דָּגוֹן) was a major Philistine deity, likely a grain and fertility god (the name may derive from דָּגָן, "grain," or from דָּג, "fish").
-Temples to Dagon existed in several Philistine cities; a later temple at Gaza is the one Samson destroyed (Judges 16:23-30).
-By placing the ark in Dagon's temple, the Philistines were declaring their god's superiority — the trophy of war set at the feet of the victor's deity.
+Temples to Dagon stood in several Philistine cities; a later temple at Gaza is the one Samson destroyed (Judges 16:23-30).
+By placing the ark in Dagon's temple, the Philistines were declaring their god's superiority, setting the trophy of war at the feet of the victor's deity.

-The scene on the first morning is rich with irony.
-Dagon has "fallen on his face before the ark of the LORD" — the posture of worship and submission.
-The Philistines' own god is bowing before the God of Israel.
-They pick him up and set him back in his place, apparently not grasping the significance.
+The first morning is full of irony.
+Dagon has "fallen on his face before the ark of the LORD," the posture of worship and submission.
+The Philistines' god is bowing before the God of Israel.
+They pick him up and return him to his place, apparently missing the point.
 The verb נֹפֵל ("fallen") is the same used elsewhere for falling before God in reverence (Genesis 17:3, Numbers 16:22).
 Dagon is doing involuntarily what his worshipers refuse to do.

-The second morning escalates from humiliation to destruction.
-Dagon's head and hands are severed — the head representing his authority and the hands representing his power.
+The second morning moves from humiliation to destruction.
+Dagon's head and hands are severed, the head representing authority and the hands representing power.
 The Hebrew כְּרֻתוֹת ("cut off") uses the same root found in כָּרַת, the verb for "cutting" a covenant and for being "cut off" from the people.
 Dagon is literally "cut off."
-Only his דָּגוֹן — "trunk" or "fish-body" — remains.
-The word is the same as the god's name, creating a macabre pun: all that's left of Dagon is his dagon.
+Only his דָּגוֹן, "trunk" or "fish-body," remains.
+The word is the same as the god's name, creating a grim pun: all that is left of Dagon is his dagon.

 The etiological note about the threshold custom (v.
-5) — "to this day" — tells us that the event left a lasting cultural mark on Philistine religion.
+5), "to this day," shows that the event left a lasting mark on Philistine religion.
 The threshold where Dagon's severed parts fell became sacred or taboo ground.
 Ironically, the Philistines responded not by abandoning Dagon but by developing a new superstition.
-The threshold became holy because their god was destroyed there — a response that perfectly illustrates the blindness of idolatry.
+The threshold became holy because their god was destroyed there, a response that illustrates the blindness of idolatry.

 Plagues on Ashdod and Gath (vv.
 6--9)